jenniferjoseph2358/fetch_ae/README.md

 # fetch_ae
-"I Before E, except after C." This repo contains my work modeling and drawing insights from the the users, brands, and receipts json datasets, as well as data quality questions and example stakeholder communication.
+"I Before E, except after C."
+This repo contains my work modeling and drawing insights from the the users, brands, and receipts json files, as well as data quality questions and example stakeholder communication.

 Exercise written using Snowflake and Snowflake SQL dialect.